Percona-Lab/percona-openshift/README.md

 We use `replica-set.yaml` to create a master with multiple slaves.
 The total amount of nodes is defined in `replicas: 2`.

 To scale an existing depoyment you can use `kubectl scale --replicas=5 statefulsets/rsnode` - this will scale the total amount of nodes to 5 (That is 1 master and 4 slaves)

+TODO:
+- [ ] Create ProxySQL service to handle master-slaves deployments

+### Percona XtraDB Cluster N nodes

+Deployment `pxc.yaml` will create a StatefulSet with N nodes (defined in `replicas: 3`) Pay attention to the service name, defined in `name: pxccluster1`

+### ProxySQL service over Percona XtraDB Cluster

+Deployment `proxysql.yaml` will create ProxySQL service and automatically configure to handle a traffic to Percona XtraDB Cluster service.
+The service to handled is defined in line: `- -service=pxccluster1`